cloudify-cosmo/cloudify-docker-plugin/README.md

 To run tests on specific group use `nosetests tests/[directory]`.

-###System Test
+### System Test ###
 System Test behaves just like python UnitTest.
-It uses Cloudify to launch application on docker container.
+It uses Cloudify to check if execution of a test deployment works on a docker container.

 Before running it, set the environmental variable `CLOUDIFY_TEST_MANAGEMENT_IP`.
 Then launch it using nose: `nosetests tests/system_tests`.